MarcelMYSchmitt/docker-playground/README.md

  - Kafka as Message Broker
  - Kafka Producer and Consumer (both in Java)
  - Frontend (Angular) for displaying Kafka data, also for sending data to ELK and Matomo
- - Monitoring tools (Prometheus, Grafana)
+ - Monitoring tools (Prometheus, Prometheus AlertManager, Grafana)
  - Monitoring Exporter (Kafka, Matomo, ELK)

 This repository is just a simple playground for showing the functionalities of different services....these are not production ready.